eclipse-che/che-docs/src/main/_docs/tutorials/tutorial-maven.md

  As a result, it will be automatically configured as a Maven module in your project tree.
 Maven plugin watches changes in `pom.xml` and automatically imports changes (dependencies, configuration etc).

-To enable viewing maven artifact id in the project explorer, go to menu Profile -> Preferences and select 'Maven' page in the 'Plug-ins' tab
+To enable/disable viewing maven artifact id in the project explorer, go to menu Profile -> Preferences and select 'Maven' page in the 'Plug-ins' tab
 ![maven-artifact-id.jpg]({{base}}{{site.links["maven-artifact-id.jpg"]}})

 ### Dependency Management